 - Average bill per group

-- Number of additional drinks per table
+- Additional drinks ordered per table

 How do you calculate the margin on a complimentary welcome drink?